OnurKlc/OnurKlc/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on leaving no unknown thing in the corridors of TypeScript.
+- 🔭 I am currently trying to leave no unknown thing in the corridors of TypeScript.
 - 🌱 I’m currently trying to enhance my intellectual knowledge about financial systems and the economy.
 - 👯 I enjoy contributing to projects that I have little idea how to do.
 I get bored when doing things that I know how to do.
+- - ⚡ Fun fact: I am better than what the repositories here demonstrate.
 - 📫 How to reach me: onurkilic5@gmail.com

 <!--